amazon-braket/amazon-braket-sdk-python/README.md

 print(task.result().measurement_counts)
 ```

 When you execute your task, Amazon Braket polls for a result.
-By default, Braket polls for 5 days; however, it is possible to change this by modifying the `poll_timeout_seconds` parameter in `AwsQpu.run` (or `AwsQuantumTask`), as in the example below.
+By default, Braket polls for 5 days; however, it is possible to change this by modifying the `poll_timeout_seconds` parameter in `AwsDevice.run` (or `AwsQuantumTask`), as in the example below.
 Keep in mind that if your polling timeout is too short, results may not be returned within the polling time, such as when a QPU is unavailable, and a local timeout error is returned.
 You can always restart the polling by using `task.result()`.

 ```python
 task = device.run(bell, s3_folder, poll_timeout_seconds=86400)  # 1 day